Nizomidin/biyo/backend/README.md

 pip install -r requirements.txt
 ```

-Create an `.env` file (optional – only needed if you wish to keep Google Sheets storage):
+Create an `.env` file (optional – only needed if you wish to customise defaults):

 ```
 # Optional: override defaults